ortus-docs/wirebox-docs/configuring_wirebox/implicit_configuration_settings.md

 # Implicit Configuration Settings

-In this `configure()` method you can create a structure called wirebox in the variables scope that will hold the configuration data for WireBox.
+In the `configure()` method you can create a structure called `wirebox` in the `variables` scope that will hold the configuration data for WireBox.
 The following are the keys you can create in this structure:

 <table>
     <tr>